 In addition, students with a passion for visual arts have the opportunity to attend an after school art class called Art Academy.

 Middle and Upper School Visual Arts

 The Visual Arts program at Brook Hill is comprised of Art I-IV and AP art, a set of comprehensive and challenging courses covering studio art and art history.
 Middle School students begin with the basics of artistic elements, learning technique through daily drawing exercises, becoming familiar with great artwork and acquiring their own style and vision.
 In Upper School, students will build on this foundation to hone their particular gifts, practice techniques, and delve deeper into the art of the Renaissance through the 20th century.
-We have a growing college level AP Art program that functions as an independent study course designed to help seniors build a protfolio they will submit to the AP College Board for college credit.
+We have a growing college level AP Art program that functions as an independent study course designed to help seniors build a portfolio they will submit to the AP College Board for college credit.
 Every year our accomplished students will have opportunity to submit to juried art shows, compete for awards and find a college that suits their needs and perfect their own area of artistic interest.
-As TAPPS District Championship winners, we provide numerous art exhibition opportunties and students of all ages will experiment with different media including drawing, sculpture, painting, and mixed-media.
+As TAPPS District Championship winners, we provide numerous art exhibition opportunities and students of all ages will experiment with different media including drawing, sculpture, painting, and mixed-media.
 Annual field trips to the museum districts in Dallas and Fort Worth provide a pivotal opportunity to experience great art in person.
 Community and charity projects allow Brook Hill art students to participate in the artistic side of East Texas.
 Students will participate in TAPPS and ACSI competitions.
 Students may enter pieces in the East Texas State Fair art competition, and a myriad of other local and national competitions.
-An extracurricular Art Club is available for students who want to further develop their skills.